 - 1) Each student will be assigned a seat and will not move from that seat without permission from the ISS teacher. - 2) Each student must face forward and may not turn around without permission. - 3) A student in ISS will not talk to any other students in ISS. - 4) No student will sleep at any time. - 5) Each student will spend time working on school assignments from classrooms or work assigned by the ISS teacher.
-You must bring a school test or library book and all other supplies. - 6) All homework or tests will be worth 100% credit in the classroom. - 7) There is one restroom break in the morning and one in the afternoon. - 8) Lunch will be from 11:32 a.m. until 12:00 p.m.
-ISS students may not make purchases from the snack bar in the cafeteria. - 9) No food, candy, drinks, or gum is allowed in the ISS room. - 10) Students may not write, mark on, or otherwise damage school property in the ISS room. - 11) Students should report to the main office at 7:40 a.m. each day they are in ISS. - 12) All electronic devices (cell phones, Ipods, etc.) will be checked in at the beginning of the day and returned at the conclusion of the day.
+You must bring a school test or library book and all other supplies. - 6) All homework or tests will be worth 100% credit in the classroom. - 7) There is one restroom break in the morning and one in the afternoon. - 8) Lunch will be from 11:27 a.m. until 11:55 a.m.
+ISS students may not make purchases from the snack bar in the cafeteria. - 9) No food, candy, drinks, or gum is allowed in the ISS room. - 10) Students may not write, mark on, or otherwise damage school property in the ISS room. - 11) Students should report to the main office at 7:35 a.m. each day they are in ISS. - 12) All electronic devices (cell phones, Ipods, etc.) will be checked in at the beginning of the day and returned at the conclusion of the day.
+This does not include educational electronic devices.